wangq8/payment-gateway-challenge-python/README.md

 ## Key design considerations and assumptions
-* Use MVC, with app (controller), validator, service, model.
+* Framework: Use FastAPI async IO for better performance.
-* Use a dedicated `BankClient` to communicate with the external BankServer.
+* Framework: Use MVC
-* Use `FastAPI` coroutine (async, await) to improve performance.
+* API side: Add /api/v1 and prefix for the API versioning.
-* Add `/api/v1` as prefix to for version.
+* API side: 201 for creation, 400 for Bad request, 500 for server error.
-* `POST /payments` return 400 Bad Request if request is invalid.
+* API: Used enum for the currency and status, for caller and developer easy to use - [payment_gateway_api.yaml](./payment_gateway_api.yaml)
-* `POST /payments` return all fields validation errors in one message.
+* MVC: separate a BankClient class for communicate with BankServer, for better structure.
-* `POST /payments` to return 201 Created if success instead of 200 Ok.
+* MVC: for the validator, return all the validation errors in one response instead of return error one by one, it is easier for the caller to adjust the input one time.
-* `GET /payments/{payment_id}` define `payment_id` to be UUID, avoid potential wrong format id.
+* MVC: use mapper to map the caller request to the bank request
-* If bank server return `4XX error`, return `500 Internal server error` to caller since it is not the client side issue, but the payment gateway server issue.
+* Security: DO NOT log the sensitive information such as card_number, cvv
-* **DO NOT** expose the bank server response directly to caller.
+* Security: DO NOT expose the response from bank server directly to the caller - need to hide the back end details.
-* **DO NOT** log sensitive information such as `card_number`, `cvv`.
+* Configure: As requirement said allow 3 currencies, used an in memory set to allow 3 allowed currencies, they can be externalized to a config file latter when needed.
-* To keep things simple, use an in memory set to allow only three currencies.
+* Configure: Externalize the Bank server base URL to .env file to be configurable, easy to switch between dev, test, and production.
-* Externalize `Bank server URL` to `.env` to be configurable, easy to switch between dev,test,production.
+* Test: With UT and integration test to ensure quality.
-* Use enum for both `currency` and `status` in [payment_gateway_api.yaml](./payment_gateway_api.yaml) for caller easy to consume.
+* For the payment id, used an uuid since uuid is a random 128 bit ID, it is well format, impossible for collision, and widely used in industry as unique id for resources
-* With unit test and integration test to ensure quality.
+* Supposes already handle all 400 Bad Request error from Bank server, if still meet 400 Bad request from bank server, might be the "payment gateway" issue, should return 500 Internal Error.

 ## Possible enhance points
 * Supported currencies can be externalized to config file.